pytorch/torchtune/docs/source/overview.rst

   :width: 400
   :alt: LLM lifecycle diagram that shows the relationship among pre-training, fine-tuning, and inference.

+**Testing**

+Definition lists:

+what
+  Definition lists associate a term with a definition.

+how
+  The term is a one-line phrase, and the definition is one or more paragraphs or body elements, indented relative to the term.
+Blank lines are not allowed between term and definition.

 The library emphasizes four key aspects:

 - **Simplicity and Extensibility**.
 Native-PyTorch, componentized design and easy-to-reuse abstractions